egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Save and close the file when you’re done.

-When you visit the SSH server for the first time from your client (using the full hostname), you should not be asked whether you trust the remote host.
+When you visit the SSH server for the first time from your client (using the full hostname), no further prompt to ask you asked whether you trust the remote host.
 This is because the host has presented its host certificate to you, signed by the certificate authority.
 You’ve checked your `known_hosts` file and verified that the certificate is legitimate.

 How To Configure User Keys